shevett/claimit-stonekeep/GOOGLE_OAUTH_SETUP.md

 After logging in, verify these features work:

 - ✅ User avatar and name appear in navigation
-- ✅ "My Posts" dashboard shows user-specific items
+- ✅ "My Listings" dashboard shows user-specific items
 - ✅ "Make a new posting" creates items associated with your user
 - ✅ Delete buttons only appear on your own items
 - ✅ Other users' items cannot be deleted (security)